Discover the wonders of the Appia Antica also on horseback and the Catacombs in style with our unique bespoke tours.

 The catacombs in theunderground: The small Vatican

 There is an air of mystery in the corridors.
 The catacombs have a number of floors no lower than 4, some of which are located 20 meters below ground level.
 The most important section is dedicated to the popes, also known as the “Little Vatican”.
-The crypt of the popes of San Callisto is considered the most beautiful crypt of the catacombs and on its walls you can still see original inscriptions.
+The crypt of the popes of San Callisto is considered the most beautiful crypt of the catacombs and on its walls you can still see many original inscriptions, personal, religious, inspirational as tribute to the dead and pieces of live in those days, the love declared between loved ones and a leap in to timeless sensations.

 The crypt of Santa Cecilia is another important site.
 Saint Cecilia, patron of music, remained buried here for 5 centuries.
-He died as a martyr around the year 230 and his body was lost for a long time.
-His tomb was rediscovered together with the catacombs of San Callisto in 820.
-Pope Pasquale I ordered to rebuild a church in the place where the saint died, and transferred her body here.
-The basilica of Santa Cecilia can still be admired in the fascinating district of Trastevere.
+She died as a martyr around the year 230 and her body was lost for a long time.
+Her tomb was rediscovered together with the catacombs of San Callisto in 820 and Pope Pasquale I , ordered to build a church in the place where the saint actualy died, and had her body transferred there.
+The basilica of Santa Cecilia can be admired in the fascinating town district of Trastevere.

 The catacomb of Santa Cecilia: Underground symbolism